BSc Biological or Bioveterinary Sciences with a Certificate in Work-Based Learning and Research

 Please note that these are indicative modules and may be subject to change.

-- Biology of cells / 15 credits - Inheritance, genetics and evolution / 15 credits - Developmental biology / 15 credits - The moving animal / 15 credits - Integrated physiology I / 15 credits - Integrated physiology II / 15 credits - Problem definition and investigation / 30 credits - The enemy within / 30 credits - The enemy without / 30 credits - Principles of pharmacology /15 credits - Research project Optional modules (select one): - Applied pharmacology / 15 credits - Imaging of disease / 15 credits - Introduction to One Health / 15 credits - Certificate in Work-Based Learning and Research - Research project Optional modules: - Advanced concepts in bio-business / 15 credits - Advanced concepts in reproduction / 15 credits - Applied molecular microbiology / 15 credits - Advanced skeletal pathobiology / 15 credits - Animal behaviour and cognition / 15 credits - Applied animal welfare / 15 credits - Comparative animal locomotion / 30 credits Animal locomotion is an integrative, dynamic field of study and it is currently at an extraordinary juncture.
+- Biology of cells / 15 credits - Inheritance, genetics and evolution / 15 credits - Developmental biology / 15 credits - The moving animal / 15 credits - Integrated physiology I / 15 credits - Integrated physiology II / 15 credits - Problem definition and investigation / 30 credits - The enemy within / 30 credits - The enemy without / 30 credits - Principles of pharmacology /15 credits - Research project Optional modules (select one): - Applied pharmacology / 15 credits - Imaging of disease / 15 credits - Introduction to One Health / 15 credits - Certificate in Work-Based Learning and Research You are required to be proactive in searching for, applying to and securing your own placement, although support and guidance on finding a placement will be provided in specific timetabled sessions and further advice will be available during lecturers’ office hours.
+Most placements are salaried and you can expect to earn between £8,000 and £17,000 during the year.
+A placement sometimes leads to an offer of a position after graduation or future sponsorship for studying a PhD, and you can certainly expect to extend your professional network. - Research project Optional modules: - Advanced concepts in bio-business / 15 credits - Advanced concepts in reproduction / 15 credits - Applied molecular microbiology / 15 credits - Advanced skeletal pathobiology / 15 credits - Animal behaviour and cognition / 15 credits - Applied animal welfare / 15 credits - Comparative animal locomotion / 30 credits Animal locomotion is an integrative, dynamic field of study and it is currently at an extraordinary juncture.
 You will need a willingness to think conceptually about how animals move, and examples will be drawn across the animal kingdom so you can appreciate the breath-taking diversity of movement strategies. - Comparative models of disease / 15 credits - Development and disease / 15 credits - Endocrine and metabolic syndromes / 15 credits - Epidemiology: the bigger picture / 15 credits - Infection and immunity / 30 credits - Parasitology of human and veterinary tropical diseases / 15 credits - Practical investigative biology / 15 credits - Science of animal welfare / 15 credits You can also take several optional modules at King’s College London during your fourth year.

 Gain understanding of cellular structure and function, placing particular emphasis on cellular architecture, cell communication and the processing of signals received by each individual cell, and how cells are affected by the structure and function of the specialised extracellular matrix environment.
 This will be combined with an introduction to homeostasis at the cellular, extracellular, tissue and organ levels of the body.